 Bulgaria boasts 7 amazing sites that have been listed on the UNESCO world heritage list and even many more which are still awaiting approval.
 These include the:

 The old city of Nessebar

 Have you been skiing in Bulgaria?
 If not then you must visit the stunning Bansko resort and enjoy the wonderful ski conditions, low-cost hotels, great nightlife, and evening pub sessions with the latest music.
 This is what makes Bansko such a popular destination and great for both skiers of all levels and snowboarders.
 Visit our Bansko Page.

 SIGHTSEEING: Bulgarian Monasteries

-The many monasteries around Bulgaria has survived almost 5 centuries of Muslim control and has been successfully able to keep Bulgarian nationalism alive after all those years.
-The Bulgarian Orthodox tradition has contributed largely to the country"s culture and it"s history.
+The many monasteries around Bulgaria have survived almost 5 centuries of Muslim control and have been successfully able to keep Bulgarian nationalism alive after all those years.
+The Bulgarian Orthodox tradition has contributed largely to the country's culture and it's history.